 XLam CLT is sustainable.
 Wood stores carbon to help save our planet.
 And XLam out-performs conventional framed construction in air-tightness, thermal insulation, internal moisture management, acoustic insulation and fire resistance.

 For many building types, the XLam construction system out-performs steel and concrete on cost.

 XLam’s up-to-the-minute CAD/CAM technology ensures precision and quality control from receipt of the consultant design drawings throughout design and manufacture of the finished product.

-Cadworks, the world’s leading specialist 3D-CAD/CAM software, is used to create a 3-D model from supplied plans, and produce workshop drawings.
-Once approved, these files are imported to Lignocam software which drives the manufacturing process.
+XLam use a combination of CAD technology platforms.
+We use both hsbCAD and Cadwork, both are world leading specialist 3D-CAD software.
+Both programs are used to create a 3-D model from supplied plans, and produce workshop drawings.
+Once approved, these files are imported to either Cambium (Hundegger) Lignocam (Weinmann) software which drives the manufacturing process.

 XLam’s state-of-the-art German computer-controlled factory machining centres include:

 In Australia, a Hundegger PBA 3 CNC 5-axis processing centre.
 The PBA is a “gantry” style CNC designed to efficiently cut large panels.
 The gantry can be built with up to 9 different cutting and milling tools.

 A Weinig Opticut Dimter optimizing crosscut saw to remove board defects.